 On the contrary, employees who are not happy in their workplace, who constantly complain and crib about the various attributes in an organization, like employee policies, workplace culture, facilities at work etc. tend to have a low employee morale.
 This is quite evident in their behavior.
 Employee morale is a complex concept because it involves a lot of factors that affect their morale.

-Morale is vital to organization culture- a positive collective attitude will create a positive working environment for both, employees and leadership.
+Employee morale is vital to organization culture- a positive collective attitude will create a positive working environment for everyone.
 If your organization has a poor morale or a culture of suffering then there is a possibility that in your organization employees have a low or negative morale that can adversely affect the productivity of the organization.
 It can most certainly lead to greater employee attrition, just to begin with.

 So how can you measure the morale of employees?
 It’s easy!
 Here are a few tips that you can use to check if the employee morale is high or not:

 1. Stay connected with your employees: A feedback is an effective mechanism to stay in touch with your employees.
 Deploy an employee engagement survey at timely intervals to get first-hand feedback about how engaged or motivated are your employees.
 The responses to the survey will help you determine their attitude and in turn their morale.

 2. Your managers must be coaches: Over the last decade or so, the definition of a manager has slightly shifted from being a taskmaster to a coach.
 Your managers should be like coaches.
 They should be able to help employees learn and grow within the organization.
 A good manager or a supervisor will not only motivate an employee to perform better but also help them resolve problems and related issues.